ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Batch 2021-2025/2104461/Practical1.md

-# Practical 1:To study design aspects of development enviornment like android, ios
+# Practical 1: To study design aspects of development enviornment like android, iOS.

 # Android Development Environment